 Fit / Comfort

 Believe it or not, the fit and comfort of goggles greatly contribute to the effectiveness of goggles.
 Comfortable goggles are a sign that the goggles you chose will offer protection outside of just stray bb’s, such as staying on your face when jumping, running, diving, or rolling.
 Airsoft is very much a physical game, and if you’re constantly adjusting your goggles mid-gameplay, those are not considered to be very effective.

-Elemental protection means environment conditions.
+Elemental protection means environmental conditions.
 A quality pair of goggles should also be able to protect you from the elements(in outdoor-style play).
-Hamful UV rays can place additional strain on your eyes, forcing you to squint.
+Harmful UV rays can place additional strain on your eyes, forcing you to squint.
 Even if you prefer indoor play, many environmental hazards such as dust, dirt, or water can interrupt your game.

 Understanding Airsoft Goggles Safety Standards